AFM-analysis/nanite/docs/sec_rating_workflow.rst

     Done.
 You may edit all parameters in '/home/user/.config/nanite/cli_profile.cfg'.

-If you would like to employ a user-defined training set in a Pythin script, you may do so by specifying the training set path as an argument to :func:`nanite.Indentation.rate_quality <nanite.indent.Indentation.rate_quality>`.
+If you would like to employ a user-defined training set in a Python script, you may do so by specifying the training set path as an argument to :func:`nanite.Indentation.rate_quality <nanite.indent.Indentation.rate_quality>`.